Alek Thomas Player Props: Diamondbacks vs. Nationals

 Alek Thomas At The Plate

-- Thomas is hitting .176 with four doubles, a triple, two home runs and eight walks.
+- Thomas is batting .184 with four doubles, two triples, two home runs and eight walks.

-- In 34.5% of his games this season (10 of 29), Thomas has picked up at least one hit, and in four of those games (13.8%) he recorded multiple hits.
+- In 35.5% of his 31 games this season, Thomas has picked up at least one hit.
+He's also had five multi-hit games.

-- Thomas has driven in a run in seven games this season (24.1%), including one multiple-RBI game.
+- Thomas has driven in a run in eight games this season (25.8%), including one multiple-RBI game.

-- He has scored in 10 games this year, with multiple runs three times.
+- In 11 of 31 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.